sheldonhull/sheldonhull.hugo/content/notes/development/tooling/task.md

 ## Common Variable Setup

-The following are console escape sequences to provide some nice formatting for the output
+The following are console escape sequences to provide some nice formatting for the output.

 ```yaml
 vars: